 When it comes to marketing your online store, this subject is ‘massive’, and this article is pretty lengthy already, so I’m not going to go deep on this here, but I’m going to assume you already have a plan in place for marketing and driving buyers to your site that are interested in what you have to sell.
 The Blaze Commerce Formula for Online Store that Sell includes, but is not be limited to, the following marketing activities:

-- SEO – a no brainer right?
-If you can’t get found with search engines you better have a brilliant plan to drive traffic to your site that doesn’t rely on them.
+- SEO – a no-brainer right?
+If you can’t get found with search engines, you better have a brilliant plan to drive traffic to your site that doesn’t rely on them.
 And we’re talking about onsite and offsite search engine optimisation here.
 We have plenty of experience in this area, but you might already have your preferred SEO agency.
-Either way, it’s a critical part of you plan.
+Either way, it’s a critical part of your plan.
 Check out our article on 11 SEO Tips for E-commerce Websites.

 - PPC advertising – using paid ads to drive qualified traffic to your site.
 The options here continue to grow, and give you great flexibility for targeting potential customers.
 Options include Google, Bing, Facebook, Instagram and more.

 - Content marketing – ok, this is where you’re using blog entries and social media posts to drive your rankings with search engines to build consistent, targeted traffic to your site.
-Often it’s part of a well crafted SEO plan, but deserves mention in it’s own right, as it can delivery excellent long-term return on investment when done right.
+Often it’s part of a well-crafted SEO plan, but it deserves mention in its own right, as it can deliver excellent long-term return on investment when done right.